Anti-Black racism in the Arab world: Use of blackface

-Blackface was frequently used in Arab comedy series in the 1980s and 1990s for characters portraying Africans or Sudanese men in particular.
+Blackface was frequently used in Arab comedy series in the 1980s and 1990s for characters portraying Africans or Sudanese/Mauritians men in particular.
 Historically, blackface in Arab media can be traced back to the legacy of the trans-Saharan slave trade, which has left enduring racial hierarchies in the region.
 Eve Troutt Powell, a professor of Arab history, notes that the cultural impact of this slave trade is intrinsically linked to the presence of blackface in Arab entertainment.

 The use of blackface continued into the third millennium in many Arab series and programs.
-Saudi actors Nasser al-Qasabi and appeared numerous times in blackface playing Sudanese men.
+Saudi actors Nasser al-Qasabi and Abdullah al-Sadhan appeared numerous times in blackface playing Sudanese men.
 During that period, this tradition did not arouse any criticism and was accepted by the Arab people with some ease.
-However, it started to garner significant severe criticism and public anger, especially since most of them devoted the use of blackface to reinforcing some misleading stereotypes about the Sudanese people, such as laziness and stupidity.
+However, it started to garner criticism and public anger, especially since most of them devoted the use of blackface to reinforcing stereotypes about Sudanese people, such as laziness and stupidity.
 This is particularly highlighted in Al Jazeera English's report, "Blackface: The Ugliness of Racism in Arab Media," which delves into the prevalence of blackface in Arab entertainment, examining its historical roots and contemporary implications.

 In modern times, blackface has appeared in various television programs and comedy sketches across the Arab world.
-For instance, the Egyptian TV series (among many other Egyptian shows) featured actors, including Samir Ghanem and his daughter Amy, in blackface portraying black characters with exaggerated stereotypes.
+For instance, the Egyptian TV series Azmi we Ashgan (among many other Egyptian shows) featured actors, including Samir Ghanem and his daughter Amy, in blackface portraying black characters with exaggerated stereotypes.
 Similarly, the Kuwaiti comedy show Block Ghashmara aired an episode where actors donned blackface to depict Sudanese individuals, leading to public outcry and subsequent apologies from the actors involved.
 Moreover, the Yemeni comedy show Cappuccino featured actors in blackface, leading to calls to cancel the show.
 Most of these shows are aired during Ramadan month, as broadcasters compete to promote new comedy shows, leading to the month being dubbed blackface celebration month.

 During the Black Lives Matter protests, Iraqi-Moroccan actress Mariam Hussein, Lebanese singer Tania Saleh, and Algerian singer Souhila Ben Lachhab appeared in blackface in solidarity with protest.
 The move was described as "tasteless"' and "tone deaf and blatantly offensive".

 In 2022, Lebanese singer Nancy Ajram wore blackface during a comedy sketch.
 Egyptian singer Boshra, Kuwaiti makeup artist Ghadeer Sultan, and Lebanese singer Myriam Fares also donned blackface.